TudorTacal/CV/README.md

 Health and wellbeing have high priority in my life.
 For exercise I prefer fitnes, biking, skiing, swimming, running and never refuse an adventure.
 I like to read about personal development, philosophy, spirituality and try to meditate at least a couple of times per week.
+Startups, businesses and financial freedom strategies are always a prefered conversation topic.
 Moving forward I am excited at the prospect of becoming a parent.